HydrologyFrankfurt/ReWaterGAP/docs/getting_started/five_minute_guide.rst

 **6: Run WaterGAP using the configuration file „Config_ReWaterGAP.json“ - Naturalized run**

 Note:  For the Naturalised run, make sure that anthropogenic run is set to false (**"ant": false**) in the **Config_ReWaterGAP.json** file (see image below).
-See *Tutorials* (link will soon be provided) to run other model configurations.
+See :ref:`Tutorials <tutorials>` to run other model configurations.

 .. figure:: ../images/getting_started/natuatlised_run.PNG